-2.8.4 Flux calibration
+2.8.3 Flux calibration

-Due to the comparable size of the Fibre apertures (2 arcsec) and the typical image quality (FWHM 1 arcsec), one can never be certain of the fraction of light going down the fibre and hense an AB-SOLUTE flux calibration is practically impossible unless somehow one can be absolutely certain one has either very good and very stable seeing conditions (at or below 0.6arcsec which according to the new FEROS ETC results in fibre entrance losses of ZERO percent) or exactly the same image quality for the SpectroPhotometric standard star and the SCIENCE data.
+Due to the comparable size of the Fibre apertures (2 arcsec) and the typical image quality (FWHM 1 arcsec), one can never be certain of the fraction of light going down the fibre and hence an AB-SOLUTE flux calibration is practically impossible.
 Currently, there NO way we can be sure of this.
 Note that the DIMM can NOT be relied upon for this information as the seeing measured by the DIMM is not necessarily (and in practice almost never) the same as the seeing measured at the 2.20m).
-Therefore the best one can hope for is to get the SHAPE of the spectral flux density, but not the absolute level.
+Therefore the best one can hope for is to get the SHAPE of the spectral flux distribution, but not the absolute level.